24 Euros saved @ Pordoi

 Freezing cold at 2.848 metres

 When we reached the Refugio Forcella Pordoi, it was of course closed.
 It would have been really nice to warm up!
-Our initial plan was to walk on to the mountain station of the furnicular and go down this way.
-The restaurant there was open and we could have had a cup of hot tea and an Apfelstrudel.
-(By the way: I love Apfelstrudel the South Tyrolian way!)
+Our initial plan was to walk on to the mountain station of the funicular and go down this way.
+The restaurant there was open, and we could have had a cup of hot tea and an Apfelstrudel.
+(By the way: I love Apfelstrudel the South Tyrolean way!)
 But that was just a dream.
-Around the Refugio Forcella the snow was very deep and we didn’t see a path leading in the right direction.
+Around the Refugio Forcella the snow was very deep, and we didn’t see a path leading in that direction.
 We were not equipped properly for such harsh conditions and the clouds were closing in, so we made the only sensible thing – we walked back down through the snow.

 Flower of the Day